 Savings Option 2 – A Coverdell Savings Account

 A Coverdell savings account allows you to save up to $2,000 per year per child into an education account.
 This money grows tax deferred.
-If used to pay for a qualified education expense it will be tax free.
+If used to pay for a qualified education expense, withdrawals will be federal tax free.

 Coverdell’s allow for greater investment flexibility as compared to a 529 plan (next option on the list).
 It can also be used for high-school and other non-higher education schooling.

-A downside to a Coverdell is it needs to be distributed or rolled to a new account by the time the child is 30 years old.
+A downside to a Coverdell is it needs to be distributed or rolled to a new account by the time the child is 30 years old and there are income eligibility limits for contributing.

 Saving Option 3 – A 529 Plan

 A 529 plan is the most discussed college savings option.
 With a 529 plan, the money you invest grows tax deferred.
-If used for qualified higher education expenses, all the growth will be tax free.
+If used for qualified higher education expenses or tuition for elementary or secondary schools, all the earnings can be withdrawn federal tax free and sometimes state tax free.
 What is a qualified expense?
 It includes tuition, room and board, books, and fees.
 Basically it encompasses necessary expenses a student would incur when enrolling in school.

 529 plans provide a lot of flexibility in terms of the use of the money, who it can benefit, and what school the student can attend.
 The maximum account balance for the same beneficiary of a 529 plan is typically around $350,000.
 Please check your specific plan for balance/contribution limits.